 - Health savings accounts (HSAs)

 Section 125 plans are tax-advantaged.
-Depending on their location, employees can save between 28% to 48% in total federal, state, and local taxes on a wide variety of out-of-pocket items.
+Employees participating in a Section 125 plan can—depending on their location—save between 28% to 48% in total federal, state, and local taxes on various benefits.

-Because cafeteria plan contributions are made with pre-tax deductions, an employee’s overall taxable income is reduced by the amount contributed toward the plan That means the employee will pay fewer federal income taxes and Medicare and Social Security taxes.
+Because cafeteria plan contributions use pre-tax deductions, an employee’s overall taxable income decreases by the amount contributed toward the plan.
+That means the employee will pay fewer federal income taxes and Medicare and Social Security taxes.
 Pre-tax deductions also reduce the employer’s FICA and FUCA tax liabilities, plus the employer can save an extra 7.65% on their payroll taxes.

 Full-flex cafeteria plan